 Does Singaporean need visa to enter China?

-- SHANGHAI: If you’re visiting Shanghai by cruise, you need not apply visa.
+- SHANGHAI: If you’re visiting Shanghai by cruise, you can get 15-day visa exemption.
 Check with your cruise company for details.

 - GUANGDONG: If you’re visiting Guangdong via Hong Kong or Macau, you can do so without visa, BUT you need to join organized tour group from HK/Macau Travel Agents.

-- GUILIN in GUANGXI: Tourist groups from the ASEAN regional grouping can enter Guilin in Guangxi without a visa.
+- GUILIN in GUANGXI: Tourist groups from the ASEAN regional grouping can enter Guilin in Guangxi without a visa for up to 6 days.

 - If you’re visiting any of the 20 cities that implement 144-hr visa-free transit, you don’t need to apply visa as long as you fulfil all the following requirements: